oliverklee/ext-realty/Documentation/Introduction/KeyFeatures/Index.rst

 - the code follows the TYPO3 coding guidelines

-- works with TYPO3 4.5.0 and up
+- works with TYPO3 CMS 6.2.0 and up

-- works with PHP 5.3 and up
+- works with PHP 5.5 and up

 - works with MySQL 5.0 and up